judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

+## A Breath of Fresh Air (2019) for Lina Andonovska - Flute solo
+- Lina Andonovska - New Music Dublin 2020 - 28th February at Lina Andonovska's album launch on Diatribe Records.

 ## Wildwood (2018) for Martin Johnson - cello solo
 - Martin Johnson - Hugh Lane Gallery, 20 September 2020
 - Martin Johnson performed this suite of cello pieces at a St. Brigid's day celebration at the Contemporary Music Centre, Dublin.

+## Upbeat Furore (2019) for Kate Ellis - cello solo
+- Kate Ellis - performance at The Mermaid, Bray, Co.
+Wicklow, 22nd November 2019
+- Kate Ellis - performance at Hugh Lane Gallery, 5th May 2019
+- Kate Ellis - premiere performance at Birr Music Festival, Offaly, 3rd May, 2019

 ## Dusting the Moth (2018) for Mary Dullea - solo piano
 - performed by Alex Raineri at [Brisbane Music Festival](https://brismusicfestival.com/3-mirage/) on the 27 November at 7.30pm